cspreadingroup/cspreadingroup.github.io/_pages/about.md

 The plan is to read through Manuel Bodirsky's book <i>Complexity of Infinite Domain Constraint Satisfaction Problems</i>, whose postscript version you can find <a href="https://wwwpub.zih.tu-dresden.de/~bodirsky/Book.pdf">here</a>.

+The meetings take place online.
+If you're interested in participating, get in touch with p.marimon19 "at" imperial.ac.uk.

 Few resources:
 <ul>
   <li><a href="https://pococop.eu">POCOCOP</a></li>